2026 Agenda

 1. 65 mins

-Live commerce is moving from novelty to channel.
-Learn how brands use livestreaming to build trust, drive repeat purchases, and convert audiences into members through content, community, and exclusive value.
+Live commerce is moving from novelty to loyalty channel.
+Learn how brands use livestreaming to build trust, drive repeat purchasing, and turn attention into customers who come back again.

 10:35